Veriqloud/kiwi_doc/general-doc/src/introduction.md

 # Introduction

 This documentation describes and explains the Quantum Key Distribution system developped by VeriQloud.
+This documentation is still under contruction.

 [Here is a datasheet](pics/kiwi_datasheet.pdf) of the system.